lamanchy/logstash_wolf_comparison/README.md

 ## choosing logstash alternative

-- where is logstash used
+- where is logstash used in YSoft monitoring
 - rough overview of unsatisfied requirements
 - follows: detailed requirements, existing tools vs custom solution